Xtrah/IT2805/questions/solutions.md

     ```
     **Answer: C**

-15. How do you display hyperlinks without an underline?
+14. How do you display hyperlinks without an underline?
-    ```css
+    ```
     A. a {decoration:no-underline;}
     B. a {text-decoration:none;}
     C. a {underline:none;}